 🖉 About the Author 🖉

-Ari Noble (he/they) is the head writer of Mothorial.
-Growing up in North Carolina, his creative career had its roots in his choir perfomances throughout his childhood, along with his interest in poetry.
-As he moved into high school and (some) college, Ari developed as a singer/songwriter, creating an online brand under the moniker Metajoker and performing at cons across the United States.
+Ari Noble (he/they) is Mothorial's head writer.
+Growing up in North Carolina, his creative career had its roots in choir perfomances throughout his childhood, along with his interest in poetry.
+As he moved into high school and (some) college, Ari developed as a singer/songwriter, creating an online brand under the moniker Metajoker and performing at fandom conventions across the United States.

-As a writer, Ari spent a great deal of his childhood writing short stories and, like many young authors, the beginnings of fantasy "novels" that were basically rip offs of Star Wars and Lord of the Rings and never quite went anywhere.
-When he discovered his love for scriptwriting, Ari began taking his writing more seriously, and he and his close friend Isabel developed the early concepts for what would become Mothorial in 2017.
+As a writer, Ari spent a great deal of his childhood writing short stories and, like many young authors, the beginnings of fantasy "novels" that were basically rip-offs of Star Wars and Lord of the Rings and never quite went anywhere.
+When he discovered his love for scriptwriting, Ari began taking his writing more seriously, and he and Izzy developed the early concepts for what would become Mothorial in 2017.
 Inspired by the fantasy of his youth, with a dash of Redwall and a hearty dose of Jeff Smith's Bone, Mothorial combines Ari's love for the emotional storytelling he already embraces in his songwriting with his fascination for complex characterization and worldbuilding.

-As a nonbinary, asexual artist with generalized anxiety, Ari strives to be an advocate for both the LGBT community and those suffering from anxiety disorders, both in and out of his work.
-He lives with his husband Andy and two cats, Charlie and Bambi, in North Carolina.
-When he's not writing or songwriting, he spends his time reading (especially Stephen King), switching off between watching feel-good animated shows and dark dramas, and talking about identity and improv in his ongoing podcast, "Yes Androgyny", which he runs with his childhood best friend, Charlie Monroe.
+As a nonbinary/asexual artist with generalized anxiety, Ari strives to be an advocate for both the LGBTQIA+ community and those suffering from anxiety disorders, both in and out of his work.
+He lives with his husband Andy and three cats, Charlie, Bambi, and Holly, in North Carolina.
+When he's not writing or songwriting, he spends his time reading (especially Stephen King), switching off between watching feel-good animated shows and dark dramas, and playing videogames.

 ⯎ About the Illustrator ⯎